farqnyy8/School-Project-in-Cpp/README.md

 # School Project in C++
 This project is a mini-version of the system my school uses for administration.
-It creates a school and displays a menu to guide the user.
+It creates a school object and displays a menu to guide the user.

 <br>Project — School Project(C++)
 <br>By — Faruq Eniola Hammed